sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### with minimal trouble.

-## On uncaught exception,
+## On uncaught exception:
-## shutdown gracefully:

-- Log the error.
+- Log error.
 - Server stops accepting new connections.
-- Worker tells cluster master "no more new connections"
+- Worker tells cluster master it's done.
 - Master forks a replacement worker.
-- Worker exits when all connections are closed, or after timeout.
+- Worker exits gracefully when all connections are closed, or after timeout.

 Note: Similar to what we have seen for deploy, except that this time, the worker tells the master it is going down.